 FAR’s staff and advisors have the expertise and experience needed to ensure that your gifts meet your philanthropic aspirations.

-As executive director of the Fund for Academic Renewal, Dr. Merrill works closely with donors to design, monitor, and evaluate transformative gifts to higher education that meet their philanthropic objectives.
+Emily Koons Jae serves as director for the Fund for Academic Renewal, a program of ACTA that works closely with higher education donors to design, monitor, and evaluate transformative gifts that meet their philanthropic objectives.

 Andras Kosaras, Esq.

-Andras Kosaras, a counsel with Arnold & Porter Kaye Scholer LLP, is the Fund for Academic Renewal’s legal advisor.
+Andras Kosaras, a counsel with Arnold & Porter, is the Fund for Academic Renewal’s legal advisor.
 In this capacity, Mr. Kosaras counsels donors on properly structuring their charitable gifts to ensure that their intent is honored and protected.

-At Arnold & Porter Kaye Scholer, Mr. Kosaras represents individual and corporate donors on charitable giving matters and has extensive experience representing domestic and international tax-exempt organizations, including public charities, private foundations, medical research organizations, donor advised funds, supporting organizations, community foundations, and fiscal sponsors.
+At Arnold & Porter, Mr. Kosaras represents individual and corporate donors on charitable giving matters and has extensive experience representing domestic and international tax-exempt organizations, including public charities, private foundations, medical research organizations, donor advised funds, supporting organizations, community foundations, and fiscal sponsors.